gitgabrielguevara/ift-server/README.md

-# Simple MERN Auth Codealongs
+# Intro to MERN Auth Codealongs

 This is a very simple MERN auth setup using jwts and a custum auth middleware in express to authenticate users.